Axway/api-builder-docs/content/en/docs/release_notes/zigong.md

 ## Fixes
 * #7105: Removed body payload from `response` log at `DEBUG` level in `@axway/requester` plugin which improves performance and security.
+* #7108: Removed the default decription in the Endpoints if description is not present in the loaded openAPI 3.0 api first specs.

 {{% releasenotes/deprecations %}}